 On January 26, 2010, while the ship was docked in call port Freeport (Grand Bahama), 2 passengers suffered injuries ashore in a bike crash incident.
-It occurred at ~10 am, when their motorcycle was hit by a car on one of the Queens Highway’s U-turns.
-The injured passengers (64-year-old woman and 63-year-old man) were ambulanced to Rand Memorial Hospital.
+It occurred at ~10 am when their motorcycle was hit by a car on one of the Queens Highway’s U-turns.
+The injured passengers (64-year-old woman and 63-year-old man) were transported by an ambulance to Rand Memorial Hospital.

-On August 27, 2009, a male passenger drowned ashore on the line’s private island Great Stirrup Cay (Bahamas).
-The man was walking on rocks together with his wife, when he slipped and fell into the sea.
+On August 27, 2009, a male passenger drowned on NCL’s private island Great Stirrup Cay (Bahamas).
+The man was walking on rocks together with his wife when he slipped and fell into the sea.
 The conducted extensive search found and recovered the body.
-During the accident, the ship was in the second leg of 4-day Bahamas cruise (itinerary Aug 24-29) from homeport Miami.

-The conducted by the ship search operation was later assisted by Royal Bahamas Defense Force assets, plus two other cruise liners – the fleetmate Norwegian Pearl and the Royal Caribbean ship Monarch of the Seas.
-At nightfall, the search and rescue was called off, failing to find the body.
+The conducted by the ship search operation was later assisted by Royal Bahamas Defense Force assets, plus two other cruise liners – the fleet mate Norwegian Pearl and the Royal Caribbean ship Monarch of the Seas.
+At nightfall, the search and rescue were called off, failing to find the body.

 May 2003, CDC reported on two consecutive voyages (May 17-24 and May 24-31), Norovirus outbreaks (gastrointestinal illness spread) affected a total of 145 passengers and 25 crew.
-All sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins for 48 hours.
+All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.
 Data on the passengers and crew total numbers on those sailings (and the percentage of ill passengers) is no longer available.

 In May 2002, while passing near Strait of Juan de Fuca (USA-Canada border), the vessel’s autopilot failed.
 The computer error resulted in a sharp sudden turn and severe listing.
 This incident resulted in 78 injured passengers.